jvanovost/dc09_spt/README.md

 This is the first upload of these classes.
 In my tests they work, but some work is still planned for the near future:

 ## To Do
-1. replace a few print statements by logging (to a file)
-2. check the exceptions and make them report consistently
-3. complete the package for upload to Pipi
+1. complete the package for upload to Pipi
-4. extend documentation and comments
+2. extend documentation and comments
-5. extend the dc03_msg class to handle all keys defined in the DC03 standard. (this subset sould be enough for over 90% of the use cases though)
+3. extend the dc03_msg class to handle all keys defined in the DC03 standard. (this subset sould be enough for over 90% of the use cases though)
-6. extend the dc09_msg class with the extensions of the SIA-DC09 2013 version
+4. extend the dc09_msg class with the extensions of the SIA-DC09 2013 version